 The simple luxury of a good bubble bath is perfect after a long day.
 In the wintertime, a cozy bath can be just the right respite from the cold, dry air.
 Fortunately, a luxury bath in your own DIY spa bathroom is easy enough to set up that you’ll want to make a relaxing bath part of your regular self-care ritual!
 Here are some relaxing bubble bath ideas to create your own mini-spa at home!

 Creating a DIY bubble bath is about creating a tranquil atmosphere amidst the chaos of a busy home.
-With the right calming music, spa bathroom decor, and luxury bath products (like these adorable fizzies), it’s surprisingly easy to have your own DIY spa day.
+With the right calming music, spa bathroom decor, and luxury bath products, it’s surprisingly easy to have your own DIY spa day.
 The comfort and coziness of home can add to the relaxing bath environment.
 You might actually be more relaxed in your spa bathroom bubble bath than at a real spa!

 Even if the tub has been cleaned relatively recently, give it a quick wipe to make sure it’s nice and clean.
 Hair and dust floating around or stuck in the bubbles is probably not going to create the best bubble bath experience.
 Knowing that the tub is super clean is totally worth the time it takes.